kshitijmall/rungekuttatest/README.rst

 This mini project includes three ways of solving an initial value problem (IVP) using 4th order Runge Kutta method.
 First approach uses a pure python file, second uses python and cython, third includes a pure C++ approach.
+The problem statement is described in the documentation of this mini-project.

 Approach